hostjane/hostjane.github.io/about.markdown

 <span class="green">To add a Service at any time go to the [Become a Seller](https://www.hostjane.com/sell) page.</span>

-Review the [general terms of service](https://www.hostjane.com/legal/tos/) and [acceptable use policy](https://www.hostjane.com/legal/privacy/) to make sure you agree and then choose a category to create your listing.
+Review the [General Terms of Service](https://www.hostjane.com/legal/tos/) and [Acceptable Use Policy (AUP)](https://www.hostjane.com/legal/use-policy/) to make sure you agree and then choose a category to create your listing.

 When your first listing is live, your profile which is viewable to members only will automatically be transitioned to a studio.